Gravitational Atoms from Topological Stars: Massive bound states of Topological Stars

 A massive, charged scalar field minimally coupled to the Einstein--Maxwell theory in five spacetime dimensions is governed by the action ($\kappa_{5}=\hbar=c=1$)

 where $D_{\mu}=\nabla_{\mu}+i e A_{\mu}$ is the gauge-covariant derivative, and the $U(1)$-action is

 parametrized by a local real function $\alpha(x)$.
-Here, $\mu$ is the mass of the field and $e$ its Maxwell coupling constant, or fundamental charge.
-The TS-black string solution \cite{Bah:2020ogh} is a 2-parameter family with vanishing scalar, $\Phi=0$, given by
+Here, $\mu$ is the field mass and $e$ its Maxwell coupling constant, or fundamental charge.
+The TS-black string solution~\cite{Bah:2020ogh} is a 2-parameter family with vanishing scalar, $\Phi=0$, given by

-where $r_{s,b}$ are free parameters and the magnetic charge $P$ is fixed to:
+where $r_{s,b}$ are free parameters and the magnetic charge $P$ is fixed to

 It describes a magnetically charged black string if $r_{s}>r_{b}>0$, or a TS if $r_{b}>r_{s}>0$.
 Our prime interest is in the TS regime, so we restrict to that henceforth.
 In that case, to make sense of the geometry at $r=r_{b}$, the extra dimension $y$ should be identified as $y\sim 2\pi R_{y}$, and the period $R_{y}$ is fixed by the orbifold condition